-At date $t = 2$, an exogenous asset shock which hits either token A or token B occurs.
-The probability that it hits token A is the same as the probability that it hits token B, and is equal to $\frac{1}{2}$.
-The asset shock that hits token A increases the value of token A. Formally, a single token A can be exchanged for $(1+\beta)p_A$ consumption good after being hit by the asset shock instead of the initial amount $p_A$.
-Similarly, if the asset shock hits token B, then it increases the value of token B by $(1+\beta)$.

-The liquidity provider can withdraw their tokens at the end of period $t = 2$ (after the shock is realized at the beginning of this period) by submitting a withdraw order and attaching a gas fee.
-When the withdraw order is executed, the liquidity provider $i$ receives $y_A'w_i'$ token A and $y_B'w_i'$ token B where $y_A', y_B'$ are the total reserves in the AMM before the first withdrawal and $w_i'$ is the share of reserves that liquidity provider $i$ initially deposited.
-At the end of period $t=2$, the liquidity provider exchanges her tokens for the consumption good.

-Upon realization of the asset shock, the spot exchange rate in the AMM remains unchanged, which creates an arbitrage opportunity.
-The arbitrageurs are incentivized to trade in the token not hit by the shock for the token which becomes more valuable after being hit by the shock.
-This, in turn, leads to a loss for the liquidity providers who then have strong incentives to withdraw their token ahead of the arbitrageurs.
+Similarly, upon realization of the token price shock, the fair exchange rate of two tokens may change.
+However, the spot exchange rate in the AMM remains unchanged, and this creates an arbitrage opportunity.
+The arbitrageur is incentivized to trade in the token not hit by the shock for the token which becomes more valuable after the shock.
+This, in turn, yields a loss for the liquidity providers, who then have strong incentives to withdraw their tokens ahead of the arbitrageur.

-The timeline of the model is depicted in Figure \ref{fig:timeline}.
-In the following sections, we formally analyze the model backward.
-We first show that at $t=2$, even without asymmetric information, the liquidity providers at the AMM will be subject to adverse selection from the arbitrageurs.
-Moreover, we show that liquidity providers are unable to offset the adverse selection by exiting the contract early.
-We illustrate that adverse selection is due to price fluctuation of the tokens and the unique microstructure of the AMM built on the blockchain.
-Then, we analyze the trading activity of investors at $t=1$.
-Lastly, we examine everything from an ex-ante standpoint.
-We provide conditions under which the liquidity providers do not provide liquidity at period $t=0$, which thus results in a liquidity freeze at the decentralized exchange.
-We also show the unexpected negative spillover effect from the adoption of the AMM to its underlying blockchain.